Today I turn 25. Surviving a quarter of a century qualifies me as a wise old owl, right?

 Sometimes God provides miracles in this area.
 Literally two nights ago I went to a campus event solely for the free pizza and ended up meeting six incredible new friends who I am thrilled about.
 So the real lesson?
 God is good, even when the twenties aren’t.

 Ok, enough complaining.
-Lesson two:

 People are all that matter.